 Screener

-We will recruit participants through combination of CBDR, Craigslist, and flyers put up around CMU.
-Participants will be asked take an online screening survey (Appendix A).
-English-speaking participants who are over 18 post regularly on Facebookhave things they on Facebook and have cell phones that they text on fairly regularly.
+We will recruit participants through a combination of CBDR, Craigslist, and flyers put up around the CMU campus.
+Participants will be asked take an online screening survey online (Appendix A).
+We will screen for English-speaking participants who: are over 18, post regularly on Facebook, have things they would like to share with friends but decide not to post on Facebook, are willing to detail their thought process about those decisions, and have cell phones that they use to send text messages.

 Participants will not be paid for completing the screening survey.